 The complement and coagulation cascades have been shown to play a significant role in CVD risk.
-Overactivation of the complement pathway has been implicated in plaque development and destabilization (Seifert and Kazatchkine 1988, Hertle, Stehouwer et al. 2014).
+Overactivation of the complement pathway has been implicated in plaque development and destabilization (Hertle, Stehouwer, & van Greevenbroek, 2014; Seifert & Kazatchkine, 1988).
 Complement activation also influences thrombosis through activation of platelets, promotion of fibrin formation, and impairment of fibrinolysis.
 Fibrin clotting is fundamental in the formation of thrombi and emboli.
-Fibrin and fibrinogen degradation products have been associated with CVD development and severity as well as cardiac events and death (Kannel, Wolf et al. 1987, Tataru, Heinrich et al. 1999, Zacharowski, Zacharowski et al. 2006, Wannamethee, Whincup et al. 2009).
+Fibrin and fibrinogen degradation products have been associated with CVD development and severity as well as cardiac events and death (Kannel, Wolf, Castelli, & D'Agostino, 1987; Tataru et al., 1999; Wannamethee et al., 2009; Zacharowski, Zacharowski, Reingruber, & Petzelbauer, 2006).